We encourage applications from students who have experience of care and do our best to provide a supportive environment for you.

 When submitting your application to Abertay, your UCAS application form will ask you to confirm if you have previously been in care.
 If so, this information will also be passed on to Abertay.
-Abertay encourages students to disclose - this allows the opportunity for us to contact you to ensure that you are aware of the support available and to offer any advice you may need as you progress through your studies.
+We encourage you to disclose this information to us.
+It means we are able to contact you to make you aware of the support available and to offer any advice you need as you progress through your studies.

-Abertay's Open Days allow you to find out more about the university and answer any queries you may have about studying here.
-In addition, we have a series of Applicant Days which provide detailed course information for applicants who hold offers from Abertay.
+Our Open Days allow you to find out more about the university and answer any queries you may have about studying here.
+In addition, we have Offer Holder Days which provide detailed course information for applicants who hold offers from Abertay.

-Invitations to applicants are sent out from February onwards.
+Invitations to applicants are sent out from February onwards by email.

-Even if you have not indicated that you are care experienced on your UCAS application form you can still make contact with Claire to ask a question or discuss a particular query you may have.
-Claire will continue to provide regular support and advice throughout your time at university on a number of areas.
+Even if you have not indicated that you are care experienced on your UCAS application form, you can still contact Hazel to ask a question or talk through a particular query.
+She will continue to provide regular support and advice throughout your time here.

 Abertay has been awarded The Frank Buttle Trust Quality Mark for its efforts to support young people moving from local authority care to higher education.

-Student Services consists of 4 teams which provide a range of specialist support, these are:
+Student Services provides a range of specialist support:

-In addition the Student Enquiry Zone (SEZ) based on the ground floor of the Library can answer quick questions and direct you to relevant advice, guidance and information.
+Plus the Student Enquiry Zone (SEZ) is based on the ground floor of the Library and can answer quick questions or direct you to the relevant advice, guidance and information.
 The Student Association also provides an Advice and Welfare service.